spree/spree/guides/content/integration/message_basics.md

 ## Service Requests

-Integration Endpoints expose various [Services](terminology#services) to the Integrator.
-The Integrator is configured with a series of [Mappings](terminology#mappings), which tell it how it route a specific Message to a particular Service offered by an Endpoint.
+Integration Endpoints expose various [services](terminology#services) to the Integrator.
+The Integrator is configured with a series of [mappings](terminology#mappings), which tell it how it route a specific Message to a particular Service offered by an Endpoint.

 ***
 See the [Mapping Guide](mapping_basics) for more information on how Messages are mapped to Endpoints.
 ***

-Passing a Message to a particular Endpoint Service is also referred to as making a [Service Request](terminology#service_request).
+Passing a Message to a particular Endpoint Service is also referred to as making a [service request](terminology#service_request).
 Service Requests are always made use the `HTTP POST` method and the Messages they pass are required to be in a JSON format.
 Now let's take a look at some aspects of message delivery.

 ***
 Integrations can be written in any language (not just Ruby).
 All that is required is that your Endpoint be able to respond to `HTTP POST` requests, and that your Service methods be capable of reading a JSON-formatted form parameter.